Advertiser Disclosure

 If you need to travel on specific dates, there isn’t too much you can do, but if you are flexible with your dates, looking at pricing history and setting up alerts can be quite helpful.

-Google Flights is a great tool for looking at pricing.
-As you can see in some of the images we used above, you can see the pricing of flights for 2 full months at a time.
+Google Flights is a great tool for comparing prices for months at a time.
 This makes it quite easy to see which days of the week are going to be the best.
 It also can save you a lot of money by showing you that a day or two after or before your flight will be cheaper.

 Hot Tip: Another helpful thing Google Flights does is allow you to track prices for specific flights.
 Once you have done a search and selected a particular flight, you will see a Track Prices button.
 Selecting this will save the flight, and you will get an email every time the price goes up or down.
 This is a great way to get an idea of pricing trends for a future trip.